OlympusDAO/solanOHM/README.md

 - Deployment of an OFT on Solana
 - Setting the mainnet/sepolia CrossChainBridge policy as a trusted remote

+## Architecture

+Following the instructions below will result in the following being deployed:

+On the specified Solana chain:

+- OHM token (see env.json `<network>.token`)
+- OFT program (see env.json `<network>.oft.programId`)
+- OFT program linked to the bridge contract on the specified EVM chain

+On the specified EVM chain:

+- Bridge contract linked to the specified Solana chain

 ## Setup

 ### Install Rust